-There is no time limit to invoking these Procedures in responding to complaints of alleged Sexual Misconduct.
-Nevertheless, students are encouraged to report alleged Sexual Misconduct immediately in order to maximize the University's ability to obtain information, and conduct a thorough, impartial and reliable investigation.
-Failure to promptly report alleged Sexual Misconduct may result in the loss of relevant information and witness testimony and may impair the University's ability to enforce these Procedures.
+There is no time limit to invoking these Procedures in responding to complaints of alleged Sexual Misconduct, Relationship Violence, and/or Stalking.
+Nevertheless, students are encouraged to report a complaint immediately in order to maximize the University's ability to obtain information, and conduct a thorough, impartial and reliable investigation.
+Failure to promptly report alleged Sexual Misconduct, Relationship Violence, and/or Stalking may result in the loss of relevant information and witness testimony and may impair the University's ability to enforce these Procedures.